bucs110FALL22/final-project-corey-and-tamanna/README.md

 ## Tasks and Responsibilities ***

    * Outline the team member roles and who was responsible for each class/method, both individual and collaborative.
    * As mentioned in the message sent to Professor Moore.
-Due to problems with Tam's replit, it ended up that I (Corey) practicaly did all the physical code.
+Due to technical problems with Tamanna's replit, it ended up that I (Corey) practicaly did all the physical code.